Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 We recommend a walk along Via Panisperna, a lively street of the Rione Monti, until Piazza dell’Esquilino with its splendid Basilica of Santa Maria Maggiore.

-For a truly local experience, head to the local market called Mercato Monti (Metro A, Cavour), a shopping place for rare and vintage items, popular with Romans and tourists.
+For a truly local experience, head to the local market called Mercato Monti (Metro A, Cavour), one of the top places for rare and vintage items where locals shop in Rome.

 Stroll between Via della Madonna dei Monti and Via dei Neofiti, narrow and very scenic, with ivy on the walls and several local taverns where you can grab a bite.
 There are plenty of traditional shops as well, where you can buy souvenirs from Rome.